qiime2/docs/source/plugins/developing.rst

 .. command-block::
    :no-exec:

-   conda install -c qiime2 q2-dummy-types
+   conda install --override-channels -c qiime2 -c defaults q2-dummy-types

 Next, navigate to the plugin directory that was created and install the plugin in development mode: